 As a fund manager, JAFCO has the power to perform all operations, including investment decision making.
-If a conflict of interest may arise, we will take appropriate measures with due consideration to fairness and act in the best interest of our fund investors.
+If a conflict of interest may arise, we will take appropriate measures with due consideration to fairness and act in the best interest of the fund investors.

 Our policies in addressing possible conflicts of interest include: